zendesk/volunteer_portal/README.md

 1. Update the development env values

    `ATTR_ENCRYPTION_KEY` will need to be set to a 32 byte value (eg: aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa).
-If this is not set you will see `ArgumentError: key must be 32 bytes or longer` in the next step.
+If this is not set you will see `ArgumentError: key must be 32 bytes` in the next step.

 1. Create your databases (make sure that MySQL is running)